David Bezmozgis: Feature films

 In 2008 he completed his first narrative feature film, Victoria Day (2009), which he wrote and directed.
 The film stars Mark Rendall as a high-school hockey star dealing with emerging adulthood pressures and the expectations of his Russian-speaking parents.
 The film also had its world premiere at the 2009 Sundance Film Festival, where it was nominated for the Grand Jury Prize in the "World Cinema - Dramatic" category.
 It was also nominated for a Best Screenplay award at the 2010 Genie Awards.
 The film has also screened at the Shanghai International Film Festival, the Moscow International Film Festival, the Hamptons International Film Festival, the Athens International Film Festival, the Seoul International Youth Film Festival, the San Francisco Jewish Film Festival, and the Toronto Jewish Film Festival.

 In 2015, Bezmozgis wrote and directed his second narrative feature film, Natasha (2015), based on his award-winning short story of the same name.
 The film stars Alex Ozerov and Sasha K. Gordon.
 Natasha was released theatrically in Canada by Mongrel Films in 2016.
 In 2017 the film received Canadian Screen Award nominations for Best Actress (Gordon) and Best Adapted Screenplay at the 5th Canadian Screen Awards.

 Bezmozgis and Erik Rutherford cowrote the screenplay for the 2021 film Charlotte, for which they received a Canadian Screen Award nomination for Best Adapted Screenplay at the 10th Canadian Screen Awards in 2022, and a Writers Guild of Canada nomination for Best Feature at the 26th WGC Screenwriting Awards.

+In 2025, Bezmozgis entered production on The Betrayers, a film adaptation of his own 2014 novel.
+It is scheduled to premiere in the Centrepiece program at the 2026 Toronto International Film Festival.